Moving forward

 Sensorimotor Psychotherapy

 Sensorimotor Psychotherapy is an approach that is used to work with trauma and can be particularly helpful when traditional ‘talk therapy’ has not helped to resolve issues.
-It is a cognitive and dynamic therapy that combines somatic awareness, attachment theory, cognitive and neuroscience.
+It integrates somatic awareness with principles from attachment theory, cognitive psychology, and neuroscience

 What can Sensorimotor Psychotherapy help with?